q3769/chunk4j/README.md

 #### Usage example:

-Chunk4J aims to handle most details of the `Chunk` behind the scenes of the `Chopper` and `Stitcher` API.
-For the API client, it suffices to know that `Chunk` is a simple POJO data holder, carrying a portion of the original data bytes from the `Chopper` to the `Stitcher`.
-To transport Chunks over the network, the API client simply needs to pack the Chunk into a transport-specific message on the Chopper's end, and unpack the message back to a Chunk on the Stitcher's end, using the marshaling(serialize)-unmarshalling(deserialize) technique applicable to that transport for a POJO.
-Note that `Chunk` does not implement `java.io.Serializable`, with the expectation that the external data transport, rather than the JVM, will take care of the serialization/deserialization.
+`Chunk` is a simple POJO data holder, carrying a portion of the original data bytes from the `Chopper` to the `Stitcher`.
+To transport Chunks over the network, the API client needs to pack the Chunk instance into a transport-specific message on the Chopper's end, and unpack the message back to a Chunk instance on the Stitcher's end, using the marshal/serialize-unmarshal/deserialize technique applicable to that transport.
+Note that `Chunk` does not implement `java.io.Serializable`, with the expectation that the external data transport, rather than the JVM, will provide serialization/deserialization mechanism for the Chunk objects.

 ### The Stitcher